Bikatr7/Seisen/README.md

 1. Add Vocab - Adds a custom vocab to the testing deck
 2. Add CSEP/Answer to Vocab - Adds a answer (CSEP) to an existing vocab
 3. Replace Vocab Value - Edits a vocab value
+4. Replace CSEP/Answer - Edits a CSEP/Answer
-4. Delete Vocab Value - Deletes a vocab value
+5. Delete Vocab Value - Deletes a vocab value
+6. Delete CSEP/Answer - Deletes a CSEP/Answer from a vocab
+7. Search Vocab - Searches for a vocab, given a term (can be numeric, alphabetic, or japanese)

 ---------------------------------------------------------------------------------------------------------------------------------------------------
 **Storage Settings**<a name="#storage-settings"></a>

 1. Reset Local with Remote - Resets Local Storage with the Database (will do nothing if no connection)
 2. Reset Remote with Local - Resets Remote Storage with the Local Storage (will do nothing if no connection)
-3. Reset Local & Remote to Default - Resets all storage to default settings
+3. Reset Local & Remote to Default - Resets all storage to default settings (remote will be unaffected if no connection)
+4. Restore Backup - Prompts the user to restore either a local or remote backup
+5. Export Vocab Deck - Exports the vocab deck to a .seisen file that can be imported by another user or yourself later
+6. Import Vocab Deck - Imports a .seisen file that was exported by Seisen into the current deck (replaces current deck)

 ---------------------------------------------------------------------------------------------------------------------------------------------------
 **Setting Up A MySQL Database**<a name="SUAMSD"></a>